 We offer branding and communication services like:

-- Choice of channels (Branding in China passes through several channels, and these are usually less than those used in the West)
+- Choice of channels (Branding in China passes through several channels, and these are usually fewer than those used in the West)

 - Our Savoir-Faire (We have experience in many sectors, whatever the market in which you operate, we are able to help you).